lugizmo/DataFrame/README.md

 Dataframes use raw memory in the background, and a std::memory_resource is used for allocations.
 All constructors and constructor functions optionally accept a shared_memory resource and a capacity that can be used for memory management.

+### Design Decisions

+- not thread safe
+- no exceptions
+- iterators/pointers/references are invalidated by mutation of the dataframe
+- consecutive memory for storage
+- dataframes use field and record lookup but allow for range versions for instant lookup (see examples)

 ### Examples